waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Complex One-Way Tiles:** FLOOR_UP_WALL (Can only be entered by moving UP.
 Once on it, you can only exit by moving LEFT or RIGHT.
 You cannot move UP or DOWN off of it).

 ### Untested Tile Mechanics
+*Goal: Test these tiles as soon as they are encountered.*
 - **LEDGE:** Test if this is impassable from all directions.
 - **FLOOR_ALLOW_HOP_DOWN:** Test if this tile only allows downward movement.
-- **WARP_CARPET_DOWN:** Test this warp tile.
+- **WARP_CARPET_DOWN:** Test this warp tile in Kurt's House.
+- **WARP_CARPET_LEFT:** Test this warp tile in the Ilex Forest Gatehouse.
+- **WARP_CARPET_RIGHT:** Test this warp tile in the Ilex Forest Gatehouse.

 ## II.
 Quest Progression & Puzzles

 ### Current Assumptions to Test
 1. The Headbutt tutor exists in Ilex Forest and can teach me the move.
 2. Learning Headbutt is related to solving the Farfetch'd puzzle.
-3. The Farfetch'd puzzle is solvable with my current items and knowledge.
+3. The Farfetch'd puzzle state is persistent and does not reset upon leaving the map.

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
 - **Verified Mechanics:**
     - **Proximity (Turning):** Moving to a tile adjacent to the Farfetch'd causes it to turn and face the player.
     - **Proximity (Herding):** Approaching the Farfetch'd from the direction **OPPOSITE** to where it is currently facing will scare it, causing it to move one tile directly away from the player.
-This is a key way to move it short distances.
     - **Movement Mechanic (Twigs):** Stepping on a twig causes the Farfetch'd to turn towards the sound and then move to a new, seemingly predetermined location.
-This is a primary way to manipulate its position across the map.
-It is NOT a fail state.
     - **Direct Interaction:** Causes the Farfetch'd to squawk and then disappear from the map, failing the puzzle.
 This is a confirmed fail state.
-- **Corrected Understanding:**
+- **Failed Hypotheses Log:**
-    - The puzzle is not reset by leaving the map.
+    - Leaving and re-entering the forest does not reset the Farfetch'd's position.
-    - Twigs are not traps that cause failure.
-They are a core mechanic for repositioning the Farfetch'd.
-The goal is to use a combination of stepping on twigs and direct herding to guide it to the apprentice.
-- **Archived Failed Hypotheses:**
     - The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
-    - The Farfetch'd is summoned by stepping on or off a twig.
+    - Stepping on/off a twig is not the trigger.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.